minershive/hiveos-linux/hive/claymorex113/Readme!!!.txt

 FAQ:

-Q: Why do I see more shares for devfee than in my mining for the same time?
-A: Most pools support variable diff, they change "target share" after some time after connection.
-For example, you have very powerful rig, after connection you will send shares very often.
-It takes some CPU time to check your shares so after some time pool will send higher share target and miner will send less shares (but they will have more value).
-When pool updates share target you will see "Pool sets new share target" line in the miner.
-This way pool can adjust the number of shares that miner sends and balance its load.
-So check the log or console text to see current target for main mining thread and for devfee thread.
-For example:
-DevFee: Pool sets new share target: 0x0083126e (diff: 500H) - this is for devfee mining connection Pool sets new share target: 0x0024fa4f (diff: 1772H) - this is for main mining connection As you can see, target share for main mining is higher in about 3.5 times, so for main mining miner sends in 3 times less shares (but they have 3x more value) than for devfee mining.

 Q: Miner freezes if I put cursor to its window in Windows 10 until any key is pressed.
 Sometimes miner freezes randomly until any key is pressed.
 A: You should make some changes in Windows: